 Areas of current emphasis include the following:

-- Exploitation of fluorinated peptidomimetics to modulate physicochemical and biophysical properties of neuropeptides, including opioid peptides (Dr. Ryan Altman)
+- Exploitation of fluorinated peptidomimetics to modulate physicochemical and biophysical properties of neuropeptides, including opioid peptides (Dr. Ryan Altman) and

 - Identification of important target proteins and the structures of protein-metabolite adducts formed by cytotoxic compounds (Dr. Robert Hanzlik)